Keeping Bird Seed Fresh and Healthy for the Birds

 - Store seed in rodent and insect proof containers.

 - If the seed containers are kept outdoors, secure the lids so that animals cannot get in and contaminate the seed.
+We never recommend you storing your seed inside your house.

 - Never mix old seed with new seed.